 Longer-Term Factors Impacting the Operational Services

-Discrete events affecting the services appear on either the previous slide (when significant) or the slide for an individual service, when affecting only that service.
-Factors of an ongoing nature are listed below:
+Discrete events affecting the services appear on either the previous slide (when significant) or the slide for an individual service (when affecting only that service).
+This slide lists factors of an ongoing nature.

 Fuel Migration on MSG Satellites